Shang Residences at Wack Wack by Little Tipsy Mostly Creative (LTMC)

 In the lounge, LTMC articulates the project's most direct dialogue between indoors and outdoors.
 A ceiling of warm-toned wood extends overhead in a form reminiscent of unfurling narra leaves, its precisely angled panels guiding the view toward the pool deck beyond.
 This elevated canopy maintains an airy openness while preserving a sense of enclosure at human scale.
 Artisanal wooden screens punctuate the perimeter, their interlaced construction filtering daylight into evolving shadow patterns across the marble flooring.
 The degree of transparency shifts throughout the day, mediating privacy in the morning before revealing curated sightlines toward the landscape in the afternoon.

-Wellness spaces extend the design narrative.
+This atmosphere of welcome and discovery extends to the gym and yoga room.
 The gym's dynamic timber ceiling, formed of undulating slats, evokes dappled light passing through a forest canopy.
 In the yoga room, a bamboo-clad ceiling and expansive glazing frame a more contemplative experience, with views of foliage lending the sense of a private retreat.

 Shang Residences is conceived as more than a residential tower; it is an environment of layered experiences.
 Light and shadow, solid and open, public and private, each element is calibrated to foster a sense of belonging.
 The project emerges as a home that is at once connected to its urban context and deeply attuned to the natural presence at its edge.